jdesbo92/guide-methodologique-licence-de-geographie/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+You can use the [editor on GitHub](https://github.com/jdesbo92/guide-methodologique-licence-de-g-ographie/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.